MetaphysicalSploumsky/CERN-pp-collision-analysis/README.md

 ## Some interesting references

-As this was my first time swimming in deep [learning] waters (get it?), I first went over a couple of references to acquaint myself with it all (even tho I far from used everything I read about).
+As this was my first time diving in deep [learning] waters (get it?), I first went over a couple of references to acquaint myself with it all (even tho I far from used everything I read about).
 The following also includes some papers on purely particle physics, as I am no particle physicist (yet!) but still wanted to get a more in-depth explanation on the features of the dataset.
 My goal in the coming months is to implement a number of these papers, as what they describe really piqued my interest from a technical point of view.
 Enjoy the read, they're all great texts in my opnion.

 ML meet Particle Physics:
 - de Oliveira, L., Kagan, M., Mackey, L. et al. Jet-images — deep learning edition.
 J. High Energ.
 Phys.
 2016, 69 (2016). https://doi.org/10.1007/JHEP07(2016)069